Skip to content

 In terms of operations, a major pain point is the disconnect between the production schedule and the project schedule.

-Your production schedule governs what goes on in practical terms around things like engineering releases, and its goal is to ensure that all the parts and machinery are where they’re supposed to be, when they’re needed.
+Your production schedule governs what goes on in practical terms around things like engineering releases, and its goal is to make sure that all the parts and machinery are where they're supposed to be, when they're needed.
 Its focus then is around what happens on the factory floor, with the likes of your Bills of Materials (BoMs) and your integrated customer orders.

 Whereas your project schedule is focused on the effect that all that production data has on forecasts, budgets, resource allocation, workforce planning and delivery.